Icybee/module-editor/README.md

 # Editor [![Build Status](https://travis-ci.org/Icybee/module-editor.png?branch=master)](https://travis-ci.org/Icybee/module-editor)

-The Editor module (`editor`) provides an API to manage and use editors, as well as several editors.
+The Editor module (`editor`) provides an API to manage and use editors, and comes with several editors.

 Different editors are used to enter the contents of the CMS [Icybee](http://icybee.org/).
 Whether it's the body of an article or its excerpt, the description of a file, the content of a page… from